-Kai Jeow is a simple and very popular Thai street food.
+Thai Omelet is a simple and very popular Thai street food.

-I love the aromatic flavours of Thai food.
-From a pad Thai to a Thai noodles, the fragrant smells of lemongrass, coriander (cilantro) and lime always make the dishes sing and elevate simple ingredients to something really special.
+From a Pad Thai to a Thai Noodles, the fragrant smells of lemongrass, coriander (cilantro) and lime always make the dishes sing and elevate simple ingredients to something really special.
 You can't go wrong with a veggie Thai Green Curry.

 Thai street food is equally delicious, like in this simple Thai omelet.

 Why You'll Love This Recipe

 It's an ethnic dish you can make from scratch with simple ingredients.

 Soy sauce easily replaces the traditional fish sauce to make it vegetarian friendly.

 Delicious with a drizzle of Sriracha sauce for a spicy kick.